UMichStatistics/ComputingClub/content/talk/website/slides.md

 It is also a **humbling experience**:

 - The first time you set up your own website, you will most likely have very few things to put on it;
-- Additional pressure and incentive to building your image and career.
+- Additional motivation and incentive to build your image and career.